dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 A reader asked about chosing or not e-readers over traditional (dead tree) formats

 A reader asked about chosing or not e-readers over traditional (dead tree) formats.
-Although I have not made up my mind 100% I lean towards trating e-readers as a complimentary medium/format to printed books.
-Generally my thoughts are the following:
+Without having fully made up my mind, I lean towards trating e-readers as a complimentary medium/format to printed books having a rougly 5% of my book reading (or with blogs, articles excluded) on a tablet - maybe less.
+My thoughts are the following:

 There was a peak e-books on about 2013, since then they regressed.
 It seems that